-The ability to recruit and retain talent is one of the biggest risks to when shorter time-to-hire for business growth, innovation and success.
+The ability to recruit and retain talent is one of the biggest risks when shorter time-to-hire for business growth, innovation, and success.
 However, so many companies do not offer interview training to their hiring managers that they cannot make the best hiring decisions.

 - Do you have a consistent interview process for all recruiters and interviewees in different geographies and departments worldwide?